 Things That Make It Difficult to Sleep Faster and Better

-While many people occasionally have periods when they have difficulty going to sleep, if this happens to you at least three nights a week for three months, it may indicate a sleep disorder like insomnia (Source).
+While many people occasionally have periods when they have difficulty sleeping, if this happens to you at least three nights a week for three months, it may indicate a sleep disorder like insomnia (Source).
 Before presenting some tips to alleviate your sleep-related problems, let’s look at some of the causes of sleep-related challenges.

 The American Sleep Association identifies five factors that make falling asleep difficult.
-These are stress, caffeine, nicotine, alcohol, and sleep disorders (Source).
+Stress, caffeine, nicotine, alcohol, and sleep disorders (Source).
 These factors have varying effects on sleep patterns but can, in most cases, be managed by following recommended sleeping practices.
 You will realize that most of the tips below are linked to these five causes.

 Tips to Fall Asleep Faster and Enjoy Better Sleep

-Suppose you wonder how you can easily pay up your sleep debts and avoid falling into a sleep deficit.
+Suppose you wonder how you can quickly pay up your sleep debts and avoid falling into a sleep deficit.
 In that case, we recommend that you try the following 20 methods:

 1. Turn off the Busy Mind

 We live in a fast-paced world where information is everywhere, including places like social media and the news.
 This information overload can leave our minds racing and prevent us from falling asleep.
-Just as you turn off the lights before you go to sleep, learn to switch off your busy mind too just before you get to bed.
+Just as you turn off the lights before going to sleep, learn to switch off your busy mind just before you get to bed.

 2. Release Muscle Tension